Last updated July 24, 2024.

 Glutamate is responsible for giving foods their umami taste.

-The average person eats about 20 grams (or 4 teaspoons) of glutamate every day and, for most people, this amount poses no problem.
+The average person eats about 13 grams (or 3 teaspoons) of glutamate every day and this amount generally does not pose a problem.

 Foods that naturally contain glutamate include: